autorockwell/portfolio/README.md

 ![Healing Forest Lede](/assets/Lede_HealingForest.png)

-### _The Soft Fossil Record_ | Graphic senior essay reviewed by Columbia University English Department
+### _The Soft Fossil Record_ | Graphic senior essay reviewed by the Columbia University English Department

+For my senior essay in English, I produced an 89-page graphic thesis on the Taiwanese travel writer San Mao and her travelogue _Stories of the Sahara_.
+The essay was awarded the Charles Paterno Barratt-Brown Memorial Prize and the Karen Osney Brownstein Writing Prize.

 ## Editorial Illustration and Graphic Design